hrishikesh-k/Blogfolio/readme.md

 ## Getting started

 If someone wants to get a hold of this code, this section contains some trivial getting started information.
-It is assumed that Hugo (v0.81.0) is installed and configured on the system.
+It is assumed that Hugo (v0.84.0) is installed and configured on the system.

 Some features would also need `Node.js`, `Python`, `FFmpeg`, etc. installed, but it's optional.
+It's recommended to run `npm i` before proceeding to install the dependencies listed in `package.json`.

 [Back to TOC](#TOC)